-One day out of the entire year, Here’s to You Pub & Grub is closed — for the annual all staff trip to a Tiger’s game.
+One day out of the entire year, Here’s to You Pub & Grub is closed — for the annual all-staff trip to a Tiger’s game.

 Owner Kevin Conant graduated from Hillsdale High School and went to college and received a degree in computer science, but said he only used his degree briefly in the practical world because he “didn’t like fixing people problems who didn’t want them fixed.”

-Conant soon returned to Hillsdale and opened Here’s to You, Pub & Grub in 2007 with his dad, his late wife Jessica, and Tim Hergert, his best friend since age 15 whom he used to brew on his front porch.
+Conant soon returned to Hillsdale and opened Here’s to You, Pub & Grub in 2007 with his dad, his late wife Jessica, and Tim Hergert, his best friend since age 15 with whom he used to brew on his front porch.

-“Sitting on his porch, Conant told Herget, ‘we should open a bar’, so we did,” Conant said.
+“Sitting on his porch, Conant told Herget, ‘we should open a bar,’ so we did,” Conant said.
 “And the rest is history.”

-“I thought I knew what I wanted to after college but I didn’t,” Conant said.
-“I’m 42 and I really don’t know what I’m going to do when I grow up.
+“I thought I knew what I wanted to after college, but I didn’t,” Conant said.
+“I’m 42, and I really don’t know what I’m going to do when I grow up.
 I dabble in real estate, here, at a brewery I’ve opened this restaurant.
 If it looks like fun, I’ll try it.”